juju/docs/src/en/tutorial-k8s-static-pv.md

 portion of the storage class when creating the pool.

 The storage pool name for operator storage *must* be called 'operator-storage' while the pool name for charm storage is arbitrary.
-Here, we'll call it 'k8s-pool'.
-It is the storage pool name that will be referenced at charm deployment time.
+Here, our charm *does* have storage requirements so we'll need a pool for it.
+We'll call it 'k8s-pool'.
+It is this charm storage pool that will be used at charm deployment time.

-For static volumes, the Kubernetes "storage provisioner" is called 'kubernetes.io/no-provisioner'.
+For static volumes, the Kubernetes "storage provisioner" is called `kubernetes.io/no-provisioner`.

-Finally, the "storage provider" is called 'kubernetes'.
+Finally, the "storage provider" is called `kubernetes`.
 This provider became available upon the addition of the Kubernetes model.

 Putting this all together, then, our two storage pools are created as shown